dmlc/xgboost/doc/tutorials/external_memory.rst

 The external memory support has gone through multiple iterations.
 Like the :py:class:`~xgboost.QuantileDMatrix` with :py:class:`~xgboost.DataIter`, XGBoost loads data batch-by-batch using a custom iterator supplied by the user.
-However, unlike the :py:class:`~xgboost.QuantileDMatrix`, external memory will not concatenate the batches unless this is explicitly specified by setting ``external_memory_concat_pages`` to true for the GPU implementation.
+However, unlike the :py:class:`~xgboost.QuantileDMatrix`, external memory does not concatenate the batches unless this is explicitly specified by setting ``external_memory_concat_pages`` to true for the GPU implementation.
 Instead, it will cache all batches on an external memory and fetch them on-demand.
 Go to the end of the document to see a comparison between